List of Avelo Airlines destinations

 This is a list of destinations that Avelo Airlines operates scheduled flights to as of October 2025.
 This list does not include destinations served by the airline’s former branding of Casino Express Airlines or Xtra Airways.
-The airline launched flights as Avelo in April 2021 and flies domestically within the United States with a fleet of Boeing 737 aircraft.
+The airline launched flights under its Avelo name in April 2021, initially with domestic flights within the United States, before launching international flights in November 2024.
+It operates a fleet of Boeing 737 aircraft.